synox/quizlet-google-spreadsheets-sync/README.md

  * "quizlet_lang_definitions": Language of the definitions.
 See the [list of possible languages](https://quizlet.com/api/2.0/docs/languages).
  * "quizlet_set_id": Id of the Quizlet set.
 (Is automatically added by the script.)

-Then run the script:
+## Running

 ```bash
 node index.js
 ```

-When it's done, go back to Quizlet and you should see the new study set in your spreadsheet.
+When it's done, go back to Quizlet and you should see the new study set.

-### What it's doing
+## What it's doing

 The script keeps track of which spreadsheet tabs created each quizlet study set by writing the quizlet set id to `config.json`.
 This maps each Google Spreadsheet tab ID to the Quizlet set ID.